FormidableLabs/simple-console/README.md

 ### Usage

 Import the `SimpleConsole` class into your code (via AMD, CommonJS, etc) and use as a drop-in replacement for `console.OPERATION`.
+Creating a new object does _not_ effect the existing `window.console` object.

 #### AMD